EdwinKaburu/embsys310/assignment04/README.md

 [ Click Here To See Image](https://github.com/EdwinKaburu/embsys310/tree/main/assignment04/BlinkingAndFunct/Img/Img17.PNG)

-This is a very wordy, there is a video on this, for reference at (vimeo - https://vimeo.com/479594367)
+This is a very wordy, there is a video on this, for reference at (vimeo - https://vimeo.com/479594367) or the gif below

 - ![alt text](https://github.com/EdwinKaburu/embsys310/blob/main/assignment04/BlinkingAndFunct/Img/functOverview.gif)